-My research fields include institutional economics, the economics of gender and crime, with particular focuses on gender equality in education and labor, female migration, as well as human trafficking, gender-based violence, cyber-crime, social capital, and globalization.
+My research fields include institutional economics and the economics of gender and crime, with particular focuses on gender equality in education and labor, female migration, as well as human trafficking, gender-based violence, cyber-crime, social capital, and globalization.

 My work has appeared in World Development, European Journal of Political Economy, Social Science Quarterly, International Studies Quarterly, Scandinavian Journal of Economics, and elsewhere.

 I have also worked for various research projects on the issues of crime, security, and development for the EU, the UN and the German government .

 I received my doctorate in Economics from Georg-August University of Goettingen in Germany and master in Public Affairs from Columbia University in New York in the U.S. Prior to my post at the University of Marburg, I was a post-doctoral researcher at the German Institute for Economic Research (DIW-Berlin) and the University of Goettingen.